The Model of Hierarchical Complexity

 We use the rationale and application of the Model of Hierarchical Complexity at the basis of all our work — mathematical formulation, developmental cognitive neuroscience, AI, and Robotics.

-The Model of Hierarchical Complexity (MHC) is a formal theory and a mathematical psychology framework for scoring how complex a behavior is, stage by stage.
-Developed by Michael Lamport Commons and colleagues at Harvard Medical School and Dare Association, it quantifies 17 stages of development.
+The Model of Hierarchical Complexity (MHC) is a formal theory and a mathematical psychology framework for scoring how complex a task is, and consequently assessing the complexity of the behavior that successfully solves that task.
+Tasks are measured by orders of complexity, whereas task-correspondent-behaviors are addressed as pertaining to the stage of development ranked by order of complexity.
+Developed by Michael Lamport Commons and colleagues at Harvard Medical School and Dare Association, it quantifies 17 stages of development, starting at calculatory stage 0.

 There is a lot to learn about the MHC and how it quantifies and describes stages.
 Learn more here or contact us for detailed interest and information.